ineiti/fledger/WIP.md

 ## Current concrete goal

-- Cleanup network.rs, signal.rs, types.rs, to be able to move them easier.
+- Remove wasm from node
+- Separate wasm and libc implementations in flnet

 ### Things to do

 # Dates

+2022-02-05:
+- Cleanup network.rs, signal.rs, types.rs, to be able to move them easier.
+- move things around

 2022-02-01:
 - starting to cleanup network, broker, and types, before the move of the different parts